 Da Vincenzo is definitely our favorite restaurant in Positano and easily in our top 5 favorite restaurants in the world.
 Yes, we realize that’s a bold statement.

 La Taverna Del Leone

 There is a reason that La Taverna Del Leone has been in business for 51 years.
 It is a bit outside of town, but it’s well worth the 15-minute drive.

 Vinni e Panini

 For a great wine selection and delicious panini.

 We also love Il Fornillo, Ristorante Saraceno D’Oro, Casa e Bottega, and many others.

 “Summer” (May – September) to those of us in the Northern Hemisphere is typically the best time to visit Positano but is also high season.
 The weather is best, but of course, the prices are going to be quite a bit more expensive.
+Good weather means way more romantic things to do in Positano!
 Travel mid week if at all possible, because to be quite honest, you’re not going to be concerned with nightlife.
 Positano is all about enjoying wonderful food, wine, and people while being enveloped by the most magical coastline on Earth.